AllThingsSmitty/must-watch-css/notes/README.md

 * How will you use it (mixins or class names)?
 * Will it help you in the long run or do you think you'll end up fighting it?
     *  If you need it for a quick prototype, but don't want it in your final version, does everyone invloved know it's going to go?
 How can you change your workflow to make it easier to remove it in the future?
-* What are the pros and, probably more important, cons of this particular framework?
+* What are the pros and, more important, cons of this particular framework?
-* Does it support all the browsers your site is supposed to support?
+* Does it support all the browsers your site supports?
 * Are you doing lots of custom CSS?
 Does the framework support this well?

 ### Tools: